shrnkm/Contour-Adaptation/README.md

 <br>Though, there are controversies about his results and some other researchers claimed that the replication of his experiment showed no meaningful judgement inconsistency or some interpreted the inconsistency not as a direct result of independent functionality of two paths.
 <br>
 <br>
+So, the idea behind Conada game-experiment was to replicate the same experiment, but in VR environment which seems to have greater potentials for setting the stage for a visual illusion.<br><br>
+Conada is a try to construct the [**Con**tour **ada**ptation illusion](https://michaelbach.de/ot/lum-contourAdapt/index.html) in VR environment.
 "the idea, approach and learning progress of the project (this could be part of the repo).
 In this document you should also state what kind of grade you think is suitable and why."

 https://www.youtube.com/watch?v=qwKKVNmEQOk&list=LLKwBxAmOMQEteYHg-L_r2Wg&index=4&t=233s